janicetht/Eshop/README.md

 	- Not available when logged in with Guest

 - Top Navigation bar
-	- Navigate to different pages, ie. Home, All Categaries, Profile, Logout button
+	- Navigate to different pages, ie. Home, All Categaries, Profile, Cart, Logout button

 - Navigation bar
 	- Navigation bar at the top left corner to navigate to the upper level of the hierarchy, eg. *Home > Main Page*